lifedup/password-validation/README.md

 Promote harder to breach and easier to remember passwords.
 Create very strict but easy to follow validation rules that most users won't even know the depth of the rules.

+This should be throttled as there are some resouce intensive options.

 ## Threshold

 Set threshold to disregard validation.
 This is because after a certain point, the password is so long that it is very difficult to guess.